Nimai95/Project-3-Blockchain/project3_preparation.md

 ### Lending with Smart Contracts
 ![alt=""](nimai/borrower.png)

+### Loan Application Video
+Video Demonstrates how the loan process

 ## Challenges

 - Metamask and Remix errors
 - Langague of different version of Remix is different
 - Overide the library
-- Choosing the repayment process
+- Handling decimals in repayment calculation
 - Streamlit